How to replace a riding lawn mower fuel filter

 This step-by-step riding mower repair guide shows how to replace the fuel filter in a riding lawn mower.
 The fuel filter keeps dirt from getting into the carburetor.
 A clogged or dirty fuel filter doesn’t let enough fuel reach the carburetor, so the engine run roughs or stops running completely.
-Remove the old fuel filter and install a new one when you tune up your lawn tractor each year, using a manufacturer-approved replacement part.
+Remove the old fuel filter and install a new one when you tune up your lawn tractor each year, using a manufacturer-approved lawn mower part.

 This procedure works for common Briggs & Stratton engines that power Craftsman, MTD, Husqvarna, Murray, Toro, Troybilt, Snapper, Yard-Man, Ariens, Poulan and John Deere riding mowers and lawn tractors.